PoonLab/clustuneR/README.md

 * A ".rds" file with the suffix "_Optimum.rds" representing graph and model information at the optimum cutoff distance.

-The information outputted at each cutoff is stored in a list which acts as output.
-A brief overview of the elements of that list...

-* **v**: A data frame of vertices.
+** **v**: A data frame of vertices.
 Each vertex represents a dated sequence

-* **e**: A data frame of edges between vertices.
+** **e**: A data frame of edges between vertices.
 This will cover a completely connected graph, made from $v

-* **f**: Used in the creation of our predictive model.
+** **f**: Used in the creation of our predictive model.
 Records the minimum retrospective edge from each case and it's time-lag
 (summarizes as positives for a binomial model).

-* **g**: Growth of clusters.
+** **g**: Growth of clusters.
 Each new case linked to a given cluster is considered an instance of growth.
 Note that new cases are only linked to their closest retrospective neighbour and only if that distance is below the cutoff distance.

-* **c**: Size of clusters (before growth)
+** **c**: Size of clusters (before growth)

-* **gaic**: The GAIC measurement.
+** **gaic**: The GAIC measurement.
 Measured from $nullFit and $ageFit

-* **nullFit**: The fit of a null model of growth.
+** **nullFit**: The fit of a null model of growth.
 In this case, every case is considered equally likely to connect to new cases

-* **ageFit**: The fit of our proposed model.
+** **ageFit**: The fit of our proposed model.
 In this case, cases closer to the newest cases in time are considered more likely to connect to them, thus weigthing their clusters higher

-* **ageMod**: The model generated from our data set which informs ageFit.
+** **ageMod**: The model generated from our data set which informs ageFit.
 Currently this is a binomial model based on $f